-B2B workshop aims to grow our share of huge worldwide tourism market
+B2B workshop aims to grow our share of huge worldwide travel market

-Forty-five tourism enterprises from the island of Ireland travelled to London this week, to take part in Flavours of Ireland 2014.
-Tourism Ireland’s B2B tourism workshop, now in its 12th year, saw 100 representatives of the top GB-based inbound tour operators come together to do business with the various tourism organisations from the island of Ireland.
+Forty (40) tourism enterprises from the island of Ireland travelled to London this week, to take part in Flavours of Ireland 2015.
+Flavours is Tourism Ireland’s annual B2B tourism workshop, now in its 13th year, which saw more than 100 representatives of the top inbound tour operators based in Britain come together to do business with the various tourism organisations from Ireland.

-Flavours of Ireland is an annual event which aims to grow our share of the huge worldwide tourism market.
-Attended by representatives of top tour operators like Tailor Made Tours International, Hotelbeds, Insight Vacations and JAC Travel Ltd, who are responsible for putting in place the arrangements for holidaymakers to Britain and the island of Ireland from all over the world, this event was an excellent opportunity for the participating tourism providers from Ireland to highlight their product to these important decision-makers and to encourage them to include the island of Ireland in their future holiday programmes.
+Flavours of Ireland aims to grow our share of the huge worldwide tourism market.
+Attended by representatives of top UK inbound tour operators like Euro Asia Travel, Miki Travel and JAC Travel, who are responsible for putting in place the arrangements for holidaymakers to Britain and the island of Ireland from all over the world, this event was an excellent opportunity for the participating tourism providers from Ireland to highlight and sell their product to these important decision-makers and to encourage them to feature the island of Ireland in their future holiday programmes.

-Jim Paul, Tourism Ireland’s head of Australia and developing markets, said: “Tourism Ireland is delighted that so many tourism organisations from around the island of Ireland and so many of the leading GB-based tour operators took the time to join us at our ‘Flavours’ event again this year and we very much welcome the business and networking opportunities it presented.
+David Boyce, Tourism Ireland, said: “Tourism Ireland is delighted that so many tourism organisations from around the island of Ireland and so many of the leading UK inbound tour operators took the time to join us at our Flavours event again this year.
+We very much welcome the business and networking opportunities it presented.
 Our aim is to increase awareness of the island of Ireland among these hugely influential tour operators and to help Ireland and our tourism partners secure a greater share of the huge worldwide tourism market.”

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.